Modula-2: Turbo Modula-2

 Turbo Modula-2 was a compiler and an integrated development environment for MS-DOS developed, but not published, by Borland.
 Jensen and Partners, which included Borland cofounder Niels Jensen, bought the unreleased codebase and turned it into TopSpeed Modula-2.
-It was eventually sold to Clarion, now owned by SoftVelocity, which still offers the Modula-2 compiler as part of its Clarion product line.
+It was eventually sold to Clarion, now SoftVelocity, who then offered the Modula-2 compiler as part of its Clarion product line at that time.

 A Zilog Z80 CP/M version of Turbo Modula-2 was briefly marketed by Echelon under license from Borland.
 A companion release for Hitachi HD64180 was sold by Micromint as a development tool for their SB-180 single-board computer.

 IBM Modula-2

 IBM had a Modula-2 compiler for internal use which ran on both OS/2 and AIX, and had first class support in IBM's E2 editor.
 IBM Modula-2 was used for parts of the OS/400 Vertical Licensed Internal Code (effectively the kernel of OS/400).
 This code was mostly replaced with C++ when OS/400 was ported to the IBM RS64 processor family, although some remains in modern releases of the operating system.
 A Motorola 68000 backend also existed, which may have been used in embedded systems products.